 I recently saw that I passed my 3-year mark as a certified Scrum master.
 This seemed a good moment for me to reflect on my experiences so far, and take a closer look at the lessons I learned as a starting Scrum master.

-The following lessons learned as a Scrum master are what stuck to me as the most important lessons, or the most “aha” moments I had.
+The following lessons learned as a starting Scrum master are what stuck to me as the most important scrum lessons learned, or the most “aha” moments I had.

 Conflicts are not always bad

-In my nature is being a peacekeeper, but when I resolved conflicts before they really started, I took away the chance of the team to overcome them, learn from them and become closer as a team.
-This resulted in the team continuing to work as individuals, and never got close enough to really get into a mode where they could collaborate, without me as a conflict solver.
+My nature is being a peacekeeper, but when I resolved conflicts before they really started, I took away the chance for the team to overcome them, learn from them and become closer as a team.
+This resulted in the team continuing to work as individuals, and never getting close enough to really get into a mode where they could collaborate, without me as a conflict solver.

 Am I a Scrum master or a developer with extras?

-The first times I started realizing I was just a senior developer with some extras, was during my Scrum master certification.
+The first time I started realizing I was just a senior developer with some extras, was during my Scrum master certification.
 But the truth is, my big “aha” moment came when I read Coaching Agile Teams by Lyssa Adkins.
 This lead me to re-evaluate how I saw my own position.
 As the biggest changes, let the development team really be in charge of the development part, so the ownership and feeling of commitment will grow.
 And focus more on other areas, for example making the whole organization more agile, shifting my style from leading to coaching or giving workshops.
 Lyssa helped me with the best scrum lessons learned.

 Adapt your style to the phase your team is in

 At the time I was asked to become a starting Scrum master for a new team to be formed, I was a developer in a team that was in my eyes, really close to being a performing team.
 Years later I still feel like those were “the good old days” when I look back on being able to deliver value fast.